 Step 1: Know Your Enemy

-There are a lot of different kinds of slugs and some are more harmful than others.
+There are 30 native species in the UK and some are more harmful than others.
 The large black slug doesn’t do much damage at all as they prefer rotting matter, dung and carrion above living plants.
 The garden slug is the opposite, attacking anything that even slightly resembles an herbaceous plant.

 The Most Harmful Slugs